siberoloji/siberoloji.github.io/content/en/docs/programming/50-kotlin/2-oop/220-2025-02-14-class-delegation-in-kotlin.md

 ---
 ## Introduction

 Kotlin, a modern and expressive programming language developed by JetBrains, provides numerous advanced features that simplify development and improve code maintainability.
 One such feature is **class delegation**, which allows for a more flexible approach to code reuse compared to traditional inheritance.
-In this blog post, we will explore class delegation in Kotlin, its advantages, and how it can be used effectively in real-world applications.
+In this article, we will explore class delegation in Kotlin, its advantages, and how it can be used effectively in real-world applications.

 ## Understanding Class Delegation